-Shine aims to support pupils from schools across Yorkshire, the Humber and North East to reach their full potential.
+Shine supports pupils from schools across Yorkshire, the Humber and North East to reach their full potential.

 "Being on the Shine programme has had a positive influence on my daughter.
-She thoroughly enjoyed completing the passport and took great pride in it.
-She has benefited from being part of a group and really enjoyed the visit to the University."
+She has benefitted from being part of a group and really enjoyed the visit to the University."

 “Shine is a really worthwhile experience to help shape the future of young people.
 The programme has helped my son get a better view of what he wants to do at university and the Student Ambassadors have been an invaluable source of information and great role models.
 I also feel more comfortable and know lots more about university than I did before.”